George Noory: Life and career

-Noory grew up in Detroit with two younger sisters, the son of a Lebanese Egyptian father who worked at Ford Motor Company and a Lebanese American mother.
+Noory grew up in Detroit with two younger sisters, the son of an Egyptian father who worked at Ford Motor Company and an American-born Lebanese mother.
 He was raised Roman Catholic.
 He became interested in the paranormal and ufology as a child and joined the UFO organization NICAP as a teenager.
 Noory served nine years in the United States Naval Reserve as a lieutenant.

 Noory began his radio career as a newscaster with Detroit station WCAR-AM.
 From 1974–1978 he worked as a news producer and executive news producer at WJBK-TV in Detroit.
 He would later serve as news director for KMSP-TV in Minneapolis and as news director at KSDK-TV in St. Louis.
 He won three local Emmy Awards for his work in TV news.

 In St. Louis, Noory formed Norcom Entertainment, Inc., a company that developed and marketed video training films to law enforcement and security agencies.
 In 1987, Noory and his partners in Norcom Restaurants, Inc. opened the Café Marrakesh and Oasis Bar in Brentwood, Missouri.
 The restaurant's theme revolved around a fictional English soldier, Col. William Berry, who opened the establishment following an exciting secret mission to Marrakesh.

 In 1996, Noory hosted a late-night radio program called Nighthawk on KTRS in St. Louis, which caught the attention of executives at Premiere Radio Networks, syndicators of Coast to Coast AM.
 Coast to Coast AM is an American late-night radio talk show that deals with a variety of topics, but most frequently ones that relate to either the paranormal or conspiracy theories.
 In April 2001, Noory became a guest host for Coast to Coast AM before replacing Ian Punnett as the Sunday night host.
 In January 2003, following Art Bell's retirement, Noory took over as weeknight host of Coast to Coast AM.

 In December 2012, Gaiam TV launched Beyond Belief with George Noory, a subscription-based webcast exploring the unknown and mysteries of the universe.